Royal Calpe Hunt: Masters of the Hunt

-The Committee of the Royal Calpe Hunt established a subcommittee on 23 August 1932 that was charged with ensuring that the land utilised for the Hunt remained accessible.
+The Committee of the Royal Calpe Hunt established a subcommittee on 23 August 1932 that was charged with ensuring that the land used for the Hunt remained accessible.
 The wealthy landowner and "gatekeeper" Larios was able to put most of the land for the hunt out of bounds.
 While the Hunt still had permission to cross the border into Spain, the loyalty of the Spanish farmers to Larios was such that most of them did not allow access to their land.
 An attempt was made to resume the Hunt the following season, but the paucity of available land made it very difficult.
 This caused tension in Gibraltar society between civilians and the military.
 Word reached the aristocrats in Britain, particularly after The Field, a magazine devoted to hunting, published an article detailing the reasons for the resignation of Larios.
 Supporters of the Governor became the "Godlies" while their opponents were known as "Ungodlies".

 The next governor, Sir Charles Harington began his term in 1933 with instructions from King George V to resolve the discord surrounding the Hunt.
 Order was not restored until 1934, after Harington addressed the dilemma by naming his wife Lady Harington and Larios as joint Masters of the Royal Calpe Hunt.
 The farmers' fields were again made available to the Hunt.
 Larios continued as a joint Master until his death in Algeciras in 1938.
 He was interred in the family vault at North Front Cemetery.
 After the death of Pablo Larios, the Committee of the Royal Calpe Hunt appointed his son Pepito Larios, who at the time was a fighter pilot for the Nationalist side in the Spanish Civil War, and Governor of Gibraltar General Sir Edmund Ironside as joint Masters of the Hunt.